tlacaba/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](/MovingFiles.png)

 ## Setting an SSH Key
-To surmise what needs to be done: We need to obtain a public and private key file.
+To surmise what needs to be done: We need to obtain a public and private key file with `ssh-keygen`.
 Send the public key file to .ssh/authorized_keys on the server, and keep the public key for our use.
-Go with the default algorithm and file path.
+Go with the default file path.
+You can also specify the encryption for generating the key, but we'll ignore that.

-Here I log in without having to fill out my password:
+Additional steps are required to secure your private key on windows, but I already did those and set up my key, so I'll just show me logging in without having to fill out my password:

 ![Image](/LogInWOPW.png)